BolajiAyodeji/Blogposts/ck1t37464002mkts1oywwcyth.md

-## GitHub's repository language overview - How?
+## GitHub repository language overview - How?

 The files and directories within a repository determine the languages that make up the repository.
 With GitHub, you can view a repository’s languages to get a quick overview of the repository.
 But how does this happen?
 What powers this repository language overview?